taggartk/Github-101-Class-NICAR-2018/README.md

 ### Resources:

 * This [guide](https://guides.github.com/activities/hello-world/) from Github is a good introduction to the ideas and terms you'll need to know.

+* An [example](https://github.com/dannguyen/simplestuff-sqlite) of how to show your work to the world if you use SQL (also a good resource if you're trying to learn SQL).